menandmice/micetro_docs/guides/implementation/central_postgresql.rst

   DatabaseUsername = mmSuiteDBUser
   DatabasePassword = "password hash"

-For the Windows Authentication method, an example preferences.cfg file would look like  this (the ``DatabaseUsername`` tag must be included and its value attribute should be an empty string):
+For the Windows Authentication method, an example preferences.cfg file would look like  this (the ``DatabaseUsername`` preference must be included and its value attribute should be an empty string):

 .. code-block::